 Furthermore, their practice sits in the discourse around sensuality and objectification, and their visual manifestations in contemporary and artistic culture.
 The canon’s depictions of lust and the body are explored through the work’s own medium, and challenged through its subjectivity.
 Its saturatured colouring does not retract seduction, flesh and intensity.
 How we look, feel and lose ourselves in desire, then re-imagine these aspects of desire, is the constant endeavour.
 It is a site where false binaries become lost as they intertwine in a wash of stimulated nerves, feeling and colour.

 In 2017, CEJ graduated from the Victorian College of the Arts with First Class Honours.
-They are now studying a Master of Environment, at the University of Melbourne, specialising in the environmental humanities and community resilience.
+They are now studying a Master of Environment, at the University of Melbourne, specialising in the environmental humanities and community adaptation.